 Netball is New Zealand’s most popular women’s sport, but foot injuries are common.
 Wintec student Terrina Chapman's foot research is helping to reduce injury through a partnership with Hamilton City Netball.

 Research and Innovation at Wintec

 Wintec’s research is applied, diverse and makes a difference to benefit not only our students, but the wider community.
 Our staff are respected experts in their fields.
 Their research ensures that the programmes Wintec offers are relevant and are delivered with the future workforce in mind.
-Our research and innovation services are easy to access and we will work alongside you from the planning stage right though the implementation of a solution or innovation.
 International and national partnerships create access to a wide network of experts as well as opportunities not just for our researchers and postgraduate students but also for our industry and community partners.
-Discover our research:

-In 2017, research across Wintec’s faculty focuses on the following themes:
+Research across Wintec’s faculty focusses on the following themes:

 Inclusive Culture, Language and Indigenous People

 - Experience design and customer-focused Innovation and co-creation

 - Health and wellness